wilofice/orion/README.md

 `DynamoSessionManager` (defined in `app/session_manager.py`) uses the `ChatSessions` table to persist conversation history.
 It is now the default session manager returned by `get_session_manager` in `app/chat_router.py`.

+## Conversation History Endpoint

+`GET /Prod/conversations/{user_id}` returns all chat sessions for the given user as a list of `Conversation` objects.